ClusterCockpit/cc-metric-store/README.md

 Tags in InfluxDB are used to build indexes over the stored data.
 InfluxDB-Tags have no relation to each other, they do not depend on each other and have no hierarchy.
-Different tags build up different indexes.
+Different tags build up different indexes (I am no expert at all, but this is how i think they work).

 This project also works as a time-series database and uses the InfluxDB line protocol.
 Unlike InfluxDB, the data is indexed by one single strictly hierarchical tree structure.